Write better copy: 8 DIY copywriting tips to shine up your business

 Tip 8: Have fun!
 For real!

 Copywriting - fun?
 YES, if you let it be!
 So many businesses are so serious.
 Play with your words.
-Unleash your imagination, let it run naked across fields of wheat - then harness its power to hit your copywriting and business goals right in the Google.
+Unleash your imagination, let it run naked across fields of wheat… then harness its power to hit your copywriting and business goals right in the Google.

-All I’m saying is - you don’t have to always sound super professional.
+All I’m saying is you don’t have to always sound super professional.
+You can be funny, and you can take risks.

 Now, you’re ready.